DommithiDeekshitha/Slash-Mark/Gender & Age Detection/README.md

   <li>a few pictures to try the project on</li>
   <li>detect.py</li>
  </ul>
- <p>For face detection, we have a .pb file- this is a protobuf file (protocol buffer); it holds the graph definition and the trained weights of the model.
-We can use this to run the trained model.
-And while a .pb file holds the protobuf in binary format, one with the .pbtxt extension holds it in text format.
-These are TensorFlow files.
-For age and gender, the .prototxt files describe the network configuration and the .caffemodel file defines the internal states of the parameters of the layers.</p>
+ <p>For face detection, we utilize a .pb file, which is a protobuf file (protocol buffer) containing both the graph definition and the trained weights of the model.
+This file enables us to execute the trained model effectively.
+While a .pb file stores the protobuf in binary format, a file with the .pbtxt extension contains it in text format.
+Both are TensorFlow files.
+Regarding age and gender prediction, the .prototxt files outline the network configuration, while the .caffemodel file specifies the internal states of the parameters within the layers.</p>

  <h2>Usage :</h2>
  <ul>